DanMyers300/FWGS/readme.md

 ### Spacy Files

 - config.cfg
     - A configuration file to train a custom spacy model
 - train.spacy
     - Converted training data .json to a binary format that spacy can understand

 ### src/run_ner.py
+- The main ner file.
+This one condenses all the different items into one file
 ---
 <!-- CONTACT -->
 ## Contact